Perivascular space: Associated disorders

 Dilation is a typical characteristic of several diseases and disorders.
 These include diseases from metabolic and genetic disorders such as mannosidosis, myotonic dystrophy, Lowe syndrome, and Coffin–Lowry syndrome.
 Dilation is also a common characteristic of diseases or disorders of vascular pathologies, including CADASIL (cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy), hereditary infantile hemiparesis, retinal arteriolar tortuosity and leukoencephalopathy, migraines, and vascular dementia.
 A third group of disorders typically associated with VRS dilation is neuroectodermal syndromes.
 This includes polycystic brains associated with ectodermal dysplasia, frontonasal dysplasia, and Joubert syndrome.
-There is a fourth miscellaneous group of disorders typically associated with dilation that includes autism in children, megalencephalopathy, secondary Parkinson’s disease, recent-onset multiple sclerosis, and chronic alcoholism.
+There is a fourth miscellaneous group of disorders typically associated with dilation that includes autism in children, megalencephalopathy, secondary Parkinson's disease, recent-onset multiple sclerosis, and chronic alcoholism.
 Because dilation can be associated with several diseases but also observed in healthy patients, it is always important in the evaluation of VRS to study the tissue around the dilation via MRI and to consider the entire clinical context.

 Current research

 Causes of dilated VRS

 Much of the current research concerning Virchow–Robin spaces relates to their known tendency to dilate.
 Research is presently being performed in order to determine the exact cause of dilation in these perivascular spaces.
 Current theories include mechanical trauma resulting from cerebrospinal fluid pulsation, elongation of ectactic penetrating blood vessels, and abnormal vascular permeability leading to increased fluid exudation.
 Further research has implicated shrinkage or atrophy of surrounding brain tissue, perivascular demyelination, coiling of the arteries as they age, altered permeability of the arterial wall and obstruction of lymphatic drainage pathways.
-In addition, insufficient fluid draining and injury to ischemic perivascular tissue resulting in an ex vacuo effect have been suggested as possible causes for dilated VRS.Dilated VRS might also be linked to vascular damage, blood leakage and microaeurysm formation.
+In addition, insufficient fluid draining and injury to ischemic perivascular tissue resulting in an ex vacuo effect have been suggested as possible causes for dilated VRS.Dilated VRS might also be linked to vascular damage, blood leakage and microaneurysm formation.